HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* In an Observation profile representing Apgar score, with slices for respiratory score, appearance score, and others, path to the coded value of RespirationScore:
+* Path to the coded value of the respiratoryScore component within an Observation profile representing an Apgar test:

   ```
   component[respiratoryScore].code
   ```

-* If the respiratoryScore is resliced to represent the one and five minute Apgar scores, the paths to the codes representing the one minute and five minute scores are:
+* Paths to the codes representing the one minute and five minute respiratory scores, assuming the Apgar respiratory component has been resliced:

   ```
   component[respiratoryScore][oneMinuteScore].code